EXPLORE | EXCHANGE | EVOLVE

 Who is your lecturer?

-Belachew Gebrewold is a professor of International Relations and the Head of the Department and Studies of Social Work and Social Policy at MCI.
-His main research areas are social policy, African politics and conflicts, and migration.
-He was also a member of the steering committee for the preparation of the United Nations Global Compact for Regular, Safe, and Orderly Migration preparatory process in 2017.
-Moreover, he was a member of the Migration Council of the Austrian Ministry of Internal Affairs from 2014 until 2017.
+Belachew Gebrewold is the Head of Department and Studies of Social Work and Social Policy at MCI, Innsbruck, Austria.
+His main research areas are conflicts and migration.
+He was also a member of the steering committee for the preparation of the UN Global Compact for Regular, Safe and Orderly Migration preparatory process in 2017, and a Member of the United Nations Economic Commission for Africa Informal Advisory Group on Migration, 2017.
+Moreover, he was a member of the Migration Council of the Austrian Ministry of Internal Affairs from 2014 until 2017

 Assessment